Whistleblowers Warn Of Harmful Conditions For Children In Migrant Detention Centers

 MICHEL MARTIN, HOST:

 We're going to go back now to one of the most contentious issues facing this administration - the large numbers of would-be migrant families remaining in detention centers.
 While the Trump administration says it has abandoned its policy of separating migrant parents and children at the border, thousands of families are still in detention, putting their children at grave risk of physical and emotional harm.
 This is according to two doctors who have inspected the facilities for the Department of Homeland Security.
-They are Dr. Scott Allen, a specialist in internal medicine from Riverside, Calif., and Dr. Pamela McPherson, a child psychologist in Shreveport, La.
+They are Dr. Scott Allen, a specialist in internal medicine from Riverside, Calif., and Dr. Pamela McPherson, a child psychiatrist in Shreveport, La.

 They both had extensive prior experience working in detention settings when DHS asked them to look into facilities in three states - Pennsylvania, Texas and New Mexico.
 They were so disturbed by what they saw, they wrote a letter to the U.S. Senate Whistleblower Protection Caucus.
 In it, they documented serious medical neglect.